 Assistant Director, Events and Programs, WCET

 Kim is assistant director of events and programs, a position in which she oversees logistics for WCET’s numerous webcasts and member events, the Annual Meeting, and the Summit.
 Her attention to detail and strategic facilitation help make many of our events and programs possible.
 She joined WICHE in 2013, working in the Program and Services Unit until May 2020 when she joined the WCET team.

 Before moving to beautiful Boulder, CO, Kim spent several years herding hospital executives at a hospital in West Virginia.
 She earned her bachelor’s degrees in international studies and Spanish from West Virginia University.
 In her spare time, Kim can be found cuddling her senior pugs and exploring Colorado’s abundant parks and hiking trails with her husband and toddler.
 Kim’s favorite character is Alexis Rose from the infamous television series Schitt’s Creek.

 Manager, Content Development and Special Projects, Every Learner Everywhere

 Patricia O’Sullivan joined the Every Learner Everywhere team in September 2020.
 She has worked in higher education since 2000 as an instructor, student advisor, faculty development specialist, instructional designer, and grant manager.
-In her role as content manager, she works with Network partners to develop, update, and curate Every Learner resources and leads the Every Learner Student Internship Program.
+In her role as manager, content development and special projects she works with Network partners to develop, update, and curate Every Learner resources and leads the Every Learner Student Internship Program.
 She taught World Religions at the University of Mississippi (UM) for 14 years, and currently teaches Health Ethics in the UM School of Pharmacy.
 She holds a B.A. in Communications from UMass Amherst, an M.A. in Theology from Assumption College, and an M.A. in history from the University of Mississippi.

 Senior Director, Membership and Programs, WCET